inside.ewu.edu

 Pre-requisites: permission of instructor.

-Mock Trial I exposes students to courtroom procedures in civil or criminal cases, studying a trial as one form of dispute resolution.
+Exposes courtroom procedures in civil or criminal cases, studying a trial as one form of dispute resolution.
 Working in teams, students receive a fictional legal case and prepare and argue both sides of that case by applying rules of evidence in a simulated courtroom.
 Students play the roles of attorneys and witnesses as they prepare and present their case to a panel of judges.
-POLI 370 focuses on the basics of preparing and building a fictional legal case and introduces students to trial advocacy.
+Focus is on the basics of preparing and building a fictional legal case and introduces trial advocacy.

 POLI 400.
 TOPICS IN AMERICAN POLITICS.
 5 Credits.